-More customised solutions for dredging to come
+More customised solutions for dredging

 Moreover, Veit encouraged communication between the clamshell manufacturer, Anvil Attachments, and EIVA to produce a custom 3DS model with the proper size and scale of the existing excavator.
-EIVA will continue to work with Veit and Anvil Attachments to integrate and support a tilt and rotation sensor to the clamshell bucket.
+EIVA continued to work with Veit and Anvil Attachments to integrate and support a tilt and rotation sensor to the clamshell bucket.

 EIVA NaviSuite Uca - Plug and play 3D software for dredging operations